lyteword/chspurgeon-tod/volume-6/psalm-123.md

 **Verses 3, 4.**

-1\.The occasion of the prayer: the contempt of men.
+1\.
+The occasion of the prayer: the contempt of men.
 This is often the most difficult to bear.

 (a) Because it is most unreasonable.
 Why ridicule men for yielding to their own convictions of what is right?